-The following charts illustrate the composition of revenues by source for 2016 and 2015:
+The following charts illustrate the composition of revenues by source for 2017 and 2016:

-Total revenues for fiscal year 2016 were \$26.1 million, an increase of \$320,000 from prior year.
+Total revenues for fiscal year 2017 were \$25.0 million, a decrease of \$1.0 million from prior year.
 The most significant sources of revenue for WVUP are State appropriations, Federal Pell grants, tuition and fees, and grants and contracts.
 Some highlights of the information presented on the statement of revenues, expenses, and changes in net position are as follows:

-- State appropriations decreased \$462,000 from fiscal year 2015 due to a smaller base budget allocation and an additional 4% mid-year reduction in fiscal year 2016.
-State appropriations decreased by \$371,000 from fiscal year 2014 to fiscal year 2015. - Federal Pell grants revenue decreased \$541,000.
+- State appropriations decreased \$66,000 from fiscal year 2016 due to a smaller base budget allocation and an additional 2% mid-year reduction in fiscal year 2017.
+State appropriations decreased by \$462,000 from fiscal year 2015 to fiscal year 2016. - Federal Pell grants revenue decreased \$236,000.
 This decrease can be attributed to Federal regulations beginning in fiscal year 2013 which limit Pell awards to six years per recipient and stricter standards of academic progress limiting the number of returning students eligible for Pell.
-The decrease is also due to an overall decline in enrollment during fiscal year 2016.
-Federal Pell grants revenue decreased \$1.2 million from fiscal year 2014 to fiscal year 2015. - Net tuition and fees increased \$750,000 due to increases in tuition rates of approximately 9% and offset by an overall decline in enrollment.
+The decrease is also due to an overall decline in enrollment during fiscal year 2017.
+Federal Pell grants revenue decreased \$541,000 from fiscal year 2015 to fiscal year 2016. - Net tuition and fees increased \$59,000 due to decreases in enrollments of 3-4% offset by increases in tuition rates of approximately 5%.
 WVUP is also more aggressively managing the payment of tuition and collecting more of the tuition and fees billings.
-Spring enrollment rates have also increased.
-Tuition and fees, net decreased \$315,000 from fiscal year 2014 to fiscal year 2015. - Federal grants and contracts revenue increased \$955,000 from prior year.
-The increase is primarily due to the increases in the WV Bridging the Gap Consortium grant.
-This category of revenue increased \$235,000 from fiscal year 2014 to fiscal year 2015. - State grants and contracts revenue decreased \$397,000 from prior year.
-This decrease is primarily due to decreases in the Entrepreneurial Technology grant, the Overhead & Elevated Welding grant, and the Process Training Unit Adv grant, offset by increases in the DuPont Learn & Earn grant and the Legal Studies Sustainability grant.
-State grants and contracts decreased \$1.2 million from fiscal year 2014 to fiscal year 2015. - Nongovernmental grants and contracts revenue increased by \$139,000 from prior year.
-This increase is primarily due to increases in private scholarship revenue.
-This category of revenue decreased \$116,000 from fiscal year 2014 to fiscal year 2015.
+Tuition and fees, net increased \$750,000 from fiscal year 2015 to fiscal year 2016. - Federal grants and contracts revenue decreased \$961,000 from prior year.
+The decrease is primarily due to the decreases in the WV Bridging the Gap Consortium grant which was primarily funded in fiscal year 2016.
+This category of revenue increased \$955,000 from fiscal year 2015 to fiscal year 2016. - State grants and contracts revenue increased \$233,000 from prior year.
+This increase is primarily due to increases in the Perkins Vocational Grant and decreases in unearned State grant revenue.
+State grants and contracts decreased \$397,000 from fiscal year 2015 to fiscal year 2016. - Nongovernmental grants and contracts revenue decreased \$36,000 from prior year.
+This decrease is primarily due to decreases in private scholarship revenue.
+This category of revenue increased \$139,000 from fiscal year 2015 to fiscal year 2016.